 Does Cox require contracts?

-Cox does not require its customers to sign contracts in some cases.
-But there are a few accounts (most notably, the Homelife plan and various bundle offers) that call for a contract to be signed in order for service to begin.
-Those can range from 12 months to two years.
+Cox contracts range from one to two years, though customers can choose to pay more to opt out of a contract in most cases.
+There are a few accounts (most notably, the Homelife plan and various bundle offers) that call for a contract to be signed in order for service to begin.

 Is it true that Cox offers a la carte TV channels?